Luke Morgan: 2017–2022

 Luke is released later in the year and has a brief fling with Lisa Loveday (Rachel Adedeji) to make Cindy Cunningham (Stephanie Waring) jealous.
 Luke acts as support when Diane is under the influence that Tony has left her, but he was stabbed and kidnapped by Breda McQueen (Moya Brady).
 Luke and Cindy start dating and agree to set up a Grand Bazzar in the village.
 In October, Luke starts drinking again, believing that Cindy and Ollie are ashamed of him.
 The construction work for the Bazzar comes to a halt after Breda crashes her car into the crane, with Tony in the boot, but nobody notices him.
 The crane malfunctions and crashes after Luke tampers with the controls whilst drunk.
 He briefly sees Tony before Breda kidnaps him again.

 Cindy faces large fines from the council and demands that Luke pays them.
 Luke puts his differences aside with Cindy and proposes, which she accepts.
-On New Years Eve, Ollie witnesses Sid Sumner (Billy Price) buying ketamine and Luke manages to stop him from taking it.
+On New Year's Eve, Ollie witnesses Sid Sumner (Billy Price) buying ketamine and Luke manages to stop him from taking it.

 After displaying several health conditions, Luke refers himself to a doctor, where he is formally diagnosed with frontotemporal dementia.
 Devastated at the diagnosis, he determines to ensure that he gets aspects of his life right.
 He is able to get Ollie clean from his ketamine addiction, and settles his differences with his mother, Sue before her death.
-Zara returns to the village after many years, and upon learning of Luke’s diagnosis, she moves in with him and Cindy to ensure Luke has additional support.
+Zara returns to the village after many years, and upon learning of Luke's diagnosis, she moves in with him and Cindy to ensure Luke has additional support.